 You can find peace in your differences.
 No two people are the same.
 We all have unique wants and needs, even in our love life.
 This is true for married couples too!
 It's okay if you don't always want the same things as your partner.

 Being different is not bad.
 It's what makes us who we are.
-In a relationship, it's important to talk about these differences openly and with kindness.
+It's important to talk about these differences openly and with kindness in a relationship.
 You should never blame or shame each other for being different, especially when it comes to sexual desires and needs.

 Instead of seeing these differences as problems, think of them as chances to learn more about each other!
 By doing this, you can build understanding and find ways to make both of you happy in the relationship.